tlamedia/gtm-kit/readme.txt

 = 1.X =

 Enhancements:
-* Added support for import of more plugin configurations
+* Added support for import of more plugin configurations.

 Bugfixes:

 Other:
 * Declare compatibility with the WooCommerce Cart and Checkout blocks.
+* Comply with WordPress Coding Standards.

 = 1.12.2 =